austinlords/notable-nodejs/README.md

 You can view a live demo of the web app with dummy-data here: https://www.austinlords.com/notable.
 You can also login/register to create and save your own notes!

-Here is a sneak peak at the demo version:
+Here is a sneak peak the project (demo version):

 ![demo image](https://i.ibb.co/RbXvZk5/demo-mode.png)

-Any and all feedback is welcome.

-Cheers,
-Austin